resource/Front-End-Standards/Stylesheets/Sass.md

 More on @imports here [Sass Lang #directives](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#directives)

 ##### Variable Naming
 Name you variables in a modular way.
+Use dashes to separate multiple words in a declaration.

 ```SCSS
 // Too specific.
 Poor.